 Jenny Corsey, APR is an independent consultant with Corsey Communications in San Diego and provides strategic communications counsel and content development.
 Her clients have spanned several industries, including technology, healthcare, consumer, automotive, public affairs, education, energy, transportation and more.
 Jenny specializes in writing, editing, strategic planning and content development.
-Her fourteen years of communications experience includes agency, publishing and print journalism.
+Her fifteen years of communications experience includes agency, publishing and print journalism.

 Jenny’s brands served include Toyota Motor Sales, Turner Broadcasting, SolarCity, St. Joseph Health, GreatCall, BJ’s Restaurants, Edmodo, Financial Engines, EDF Renewable Energy, Alexandria Real Estate Equities, Kofax, PKWARE, Orange County Transportation Agency, ReadyOC and many more.
 She has secured media coverage for her clients with Today, The Wall Street Journal, Good Morning America, The New York Times, USA Today, Associated Press, Fortune, Entrepreneur, CNN International and Anderson Cooper 360, PC Magazine, The Ellen DeGeneres Show and hundreds of other outlets.
 Jenny’s work has earned multiple awards, including a PRSA Silver Anvil Award, PRSA Bronze Anvil Award and a PRSA chapter Best in Show award.